Russo-Japanese War: First Sino-Japanese War (1894–95)

-The first major war the Empire of Japan fought following the Meiji Restoration was against China, from 1894-1895.
+The first major war the Empire of Japan fought following the Meiji Restoration was against China, from 1894 to 1895.
 The war revolved around the issue of control and influence over Korea under the rule of the Joseon dynasty.
 From the 1880s onward, there had been vigorous competition for influence in Korea between China and Japan.
 The Korean court was prone to factionalism, and at the time was badly divided between a reformist camp that was pro-Japanese and a more conservative faction that was pro-Chinese.
 In 1884, a pro-Japanese coup attempt was put down by Chinese troops, and a "residency" under General Yuan Shikai was established in Seoul.
 A peasant rebellion led by the Tonghak religious movement led to a request by the Korean government for the Qing dynasty to send in troops to stabilize the country.
 The Empire of Japan responded by sending their own force to Korea to crush the Tonghak and installed a puppet government in Seoul.
 China objected and war ensued.
 Hostilities proved brief, with Japanese ground troops routing Chinese forces on the Liaodong Peninsula and nearly destroying the Chinese Beiyang Fleet in the Battle of the Yalu River.
 Japan and China signed the Treaty of Shimonoseki, which ceded the Liaodong Peninsula and the island of Taiwan to Japan.
 After the peace treaty, Russia, Germany, and France forced Japan to withdraw from the Liaodong Peninsula.
 The leaders of Japan did not feel that they possessed the strength to resist the combined might of Russia, Germany and France, and so gave in to the ultimatum.
 At the same time, the Japanese did not abandon their attempts to force Korea into the Japanese sphere of influence.
 On 8 October 1895, Queen Min of Korea, the leader of the anti-Japanese and pro-Chinese faction at the Korean court was murdered by Japanese agents within the halls of the Gyeongbokgung palace, an act that backfired badly as it turned Korean public opinion against Japan.
 In early 1896, King Gojong of Korea fled to the Russian legation in Seoul, believing that his life was in danger from Japanese agents, and Russian influence in Korea started to predominate.
-In the aftermath of the flight of the king, a popular uprising overthrew the pro-Japanese government and several cabinet ministers were lynched on the streets.
+In the aftermath of the flight of the King, a popular uprising overthrew the pro-Japanese government and several cabinet ministers were lynched in the streets.